legdba/servicebox-nodejs/README.md

 ```
 Swagger API documentation available on http://your_container_ip:8080/swagger

-Note that in the docker registry each image is tagged with the git revision, commit and branch of the code
+Note that in the docker registry each image is tagged with the branch name.
-used to generate the image.
-If you run quay.io/legdba/servicebox-nodejs:r23-7be1d82-master this is the revision 'r23'
+Initially the image tag contained the GIT commit ID, but this is a non-standard DockerHub/Quay.io feature and was available only through customer builds, which are a pain to manage and maintain.

-and commit '7be1d82' on branch 'master'.
-The associated code can be seen at https://github.com/legdba/servicebox-nodejs/commit/7be1d82
+## AWS Lambda

-or with a 'git 7be1d82' command when in the servicebox-nodejs repo.
+TODO

 ## Using a Backend